Jump to accessibility statement Skip to content

 Is university the right choice for me?

-It’s important to consider if the university experience is right for you.
-Self-motivation is a highly important factor as you’ll be expected to do lots of individual study, and assignment deadlines are usually set.
+It’s important to consider if the university experience is right for you, and if it aligns with your learning style and career goals.
+Self-motivation is a highly important factor as you’ll be expected to do lots of individual study and meet fixed assignment deadlines.

 Different universities will take different approaches to delivering their courses, meaning that if you do choose to go university, you can find an institution that will deliver learning in the way you’ll benefit the most.
 While still delivering traditional learning through lectures and seminars, many universities now prioritise and embed practical experience within their teaching to prepare you for life after graduation.